Sustainable Living Center Oregon

 The Food Waste Problem

-Food waste “occurs when an edible item goes unconsumed, such as food discarded by families.
-The Sustainable Living Research Center in Lincoln City is starting a program to impact the Food Waste Problem of Lincoln County.
+The Sustainable Living Research Center in Lincoln City is starting a program to impact the Food Waste Problem of Lincoln County., even Crab Shells.

 U.S. consumers waste up to 50 percent more food than Americans did in the 1970s, according to National Institutes of Health.
 If you’re assuming restaurants and farming are the sole culprits of food and agricultural waste, consider that a U.S. family of four discards around $1,500 a year on food, according to the U.S. Department of Agriculture.